-A user account settings, All Access grants users access to all object types and their objects within the organization.
-This means a user with these settings enabled will be able to view all objects and their data without an administrator adding the user to a role, adding one or more object types to the role, then configuring the workflow permissions.
+In the user account settings, All Access grants a user full permission to all object types and their related objects within the organization.
+A user with these settings enabled can view all objects and their data without an administrator adding them to a role, or adding one or more object types to the role, then configuring the workflow permissions.

-An object type used to create data definitions, which allow you to select which relationships and references a data visualization or assessment will be drawn from.
+An object type used to create data definitions, allowing users to select which relationships and references a data visualization or assessment can be drawn from.

-A tool that uses a single user account to generate a link to grant multiple users limited access to Core.
-Users with the link don’t need to provide login credentials, but may only view the form/activity selected in the settings.
+A Core function that uses a single user account to generate a link that multiple users can use to access Core, often to submit incidents.
+Users with the link don’t need to provide login credentials but may only view the form/activity selected in the settings.

-A composite of all the key elements within Core (object types, object type groups, fields, forms, roles, etc.) that directs the flow of data to end users.
-Applications hold activities where users complete tasks (actions) and view information (views).
+A composite of all the key elements within Core (e.g., object types, object type groups, fields, forms, roles) that determines what data a user can directly access.
+Applications hold activities where users can complete tasks (actions) and view information (views).

-Allows users to collect, review, and assess data by evaluating business activity (e.g. audit, investigation, control assessment, etc.) continuously or from a particular point in time, from different dimensions.
-Assessments have functionality similar to object types and can have components, workflows, objects, and can be added to applications, reports, and object type groups, etc.
+A function with Core that allows users to collect, review, and assess data – done by evaluating business activity (e.g., an audit or investigation) continuously, from a particular point in time, or from different dimensions.
+Assessments function similarly to object types (e.g., components, workflows, objects) and can be added to applications, reports, and object type groups, etc.

-A set of requirements that must be met before an object is moved to a state and an action is performed.
-Conditions are created on triggers in an object type’s workflow.
+A set of requirements that must be met before an object is transitioned to a new workflow state and an action is performed.
+Conditions are created on an object type’s workflow triggers.

-An auto-created state on every workflow that cannot be deleted, but its name, description, color, triggers, and transitions can be edited.
-An object cannot be saved until it has successfully transitioned from the Creation state to another state in the workflow.
+An initial state required on each object type's workflow that can’t be deleted, but permits editing of its name, description, color, triggers, and transitions.
+Each object begins in the creation state and can’t be saved until it has successfully transitioned to another state in its workflow.

 Part of a data definition, the data path displays all the relationships and references saved to the selected anchor or focus object type, so you choose which object types data is drawn from.

-An auto-created form that displays all the components added to an object type (except roles).
-Default forms cannot be edited, but you can control the components a user sees through configurable forms.
+An auto-created form that displays all the components (except roles) added to an object type.
+Default forms cannot be edited (so they shouldn’t be used to add system data), but configurable forms control the object components a user sees.

-Permissions on a role that grants users access to specific objects based on the object types added to the role.
-Before a user can see any objects, the role must be added as a component on the object type and configurable form, then the user must be selected in the role field that appears on the form.
-Users with explicit permissions may also be granted inferred permissions so they can view objects related through relationships or references.
-You may also need to configure inferred permissions for roles with explicit permissions enabled.
+A method of user access that enables object visibility, based on what’s specifically assigned to a user, rather than granting them global access.
+Before a user can see any objects, the role must be added as a component on the object type and configurable form, then the user must be selected in the role field appearing on the form.
+Users and roles with explicit permissions may also be granted inferred permissions, so they can view objects related through relationships or references.

-A component that compiles data from numeric and variable values to generate conclusions, such as Incident Severity, Estimated Damage, or Likelihood the Incident Will Recur by displaying data on objects as a number, label (e.g. Low, Medium, High), or both a number and labels, all with optional colors.
-Variable data is created from numeric data from fields added directly to an object type or from fields on an object type added through a relationship or reference.
+A component that compiles numeric and variable values to assess data insights, such as Incident Severity, Estimated Damage, or Likelihood the Incident Will Recur.
+Formulas can display object data as a number, label (e.g., Low, Medium, High), or both a number and labels, all with optional colors.
+Variable data can be created from any field with a numeric value (including select lists).
+They can also be added directly to an object type, or from object type fields added through a relationship or reference.

 Additional permissions on a role that allows administrators to select which additional objects, connected through relationships or references, a user has access to without directly granting permission through the role field on a form.
 This ensures users within a particular role with explicit permissions are indirectly given the appropriate access to the information they need when interacting with related objects.

-One to three letters, with or without a color, that represent and help you quickly identify object types throughout the system.
+One to three letters, with or without a color, which represent and help users quickly identify object types throughout the system.he system.

-A record saved to an object type (the record category).
-For example, Incident is the object type, while Accident, which outlines the details of an on-site incident, is the object.
+A record saved to an object type (i.e., the record category).
+For example, Incident is the object type, while Accident (e.g., a slip and fall) is the object.

-The category of the data collected (e.g. Incident, Employee Record, Witnesses, Vehicles, etc.).
+The category of the data collected (e.g., Incident, Employee Record, Witnesses, Vehicles).
 Once a record is saved to an object type, it becomes an object.
-Object types can be configured to control who can access them, what fields are visible and completed on forms, and the process through which the data is collected.
+Object types can be configured to control the specific user access, manage field visibility and completion, and set the data collection process.

-A component that indicates that multiple objects are connected through a relationship.
-For example, if you created a relationship called “Incident Report Writer” on the Incident object type using a group with the Employee Record object type saved to it, you can add a reference to an Employee Record configurable form to show any incidents an employee may have created.
-References are automatically created with relationships.
+The inverse connection between a destination and source object type.
+For example, if a relationship called “Incident Report Writer” was created on the Incident object type, using a group saved with the Employee Record object type, the system automatically adds a reference to an Employee Record form showing incidents a specific employee may have created.

 A feature that controls the data a user can create, edit, delete, view, or manage on object types.
 When users are added to a role, they’re bound by the permissions configured on the role, which include global, explicit, or inferred permissions.